401k Distribution Options

 • Contact us or your tax professional if you have questions about

-When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty free distributions are available, treatment of employer stock, when required minimum distributions begin, protection of assets from creditors, and bankruptcy.
-Investing and maintaining assets in an IRA will generally involve higher costs than those associated with employer-sponsored retirement plans.
+When considering rolling over your assets from a QRP to an IRA, factors that should be considered and compared between QRPs and IRAs include fees and expenses, services offered, investment options, when you no longer owe the 10% additional tax for early distributions, treatment of employer stock, when required minimum distributions begin and protection of assets from creditors and bankruptcy.
+Investing and maintaining assets in an IRA will generally involve higher costs than those associated with QRPs.
 You should consult with the plan administrator and a professional tax advisor before making any decisions regarding your retirement assets.
-Withdrawals are subject to ordinary income tax and may be subject to a federal 10% penalty if taken prior to age 59 1/2.

 Wells Fargo Advisors does not provide tax or legal advice.
 Please consult with your tax and legal advisors to determine how this information may impact your own situation.